iMaaNor/sarchis/README.md

 ## Simple Arch Installer Script
 **sArchis** is a simple script for installing arch linux in a very simple way with help of whiptail!
 I tried to make installing arch easier for everyone.
-But highly recommended that install arch with official arch guid and by yourself!
+But highly recommended that install arch with official archlinux guide and by yourself!

 ## Usage
 1) Download an iso from archlinux site